mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 - Facilitator avoids demonstrations on the screen.

 - Learners start with a minimal game to improve.
 Using a template to increase speed of feedback from learner input.

 #### Tensions related to choice of pathways

 **Learner frustration if they are not able to choose what feature they add to the game next:**

+- Challenge of personal expression.
+3d bee design of one participant which happened when there was no framework.

 Present a wide range of different kinds of design patterns that learners can add to their game in the order they choose (with some exceptions).

  This facilitates engagement and motivation.